-This prospectus relates to the possible resale by the Selling Securityholders of up to 11,100,000 shares of common stock issuable upon exercise of the private placement warrants and 11,100,000 private placement warrants.
-A portion of the securities being registered by the registration statement of which this prospectus forms a part are being registered pursuant to registration rights granted to certain Selling Securityholders in connection with the business combination.
+This prospectus relates to the offer and sale from time to time by the Selling Stockholders of up to 31,513,170 shares of our common stock.
+We are registering the common stock offered hereby pursuant to registration rights granted to the Selling Stockholders in connection with the business combination.

-The Selling Securityholders may from time to time offer and sell any or all of the common stock and warrants set forth below pursuant to this prospectus.
-When we refer to the "Selling Securityholders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors and others who later come to hold any of the Selling Securityholders' interest in our securities after the date of this prospectus.
+The Selling Stockholders may from time to time offer and sell any or all of the common stock set forth below pursuant to this prospectus.
+When we refer to the "Selling Stockholders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors and others who later come to hold any of the Selling Stockholders' interest in our securities after the date of this prospectus.

-The table below sets forth, as of the date of this prospectus, the names of the Selling Securityholders for which we are registering shares of common stock and warrants for resale to the public, and the aggregate principal amount that such Selling Securityholders may offer pursuant to this prospectus.
+The table below sets forth, as of the date of this prospectus, the names of the Selling Stockholders for which we are registering shares of common stock for resale to the public, and the aggregate principal amount that such Selling Stockholders may offer pursuant to this prospectus.